-Birding & Boating the Tubman Byway: Caroline County
+Birding & Boating the Tubman Byway

 All tours will run 2:00 – 6:00 pm.
 From 2:00 – 4:00 pm, we will drive the Harriet Tubman Underground Railroad Byway to visit historic sites and go birding.
 From 4:00 – 6:00 pm, we will cruise the upper Choptank River north of Denton, MD.
 The cost is $100/person.
 Scroll down to read more about this tour!